pauljainta/Software-Verification-Project/README.md

 argparse
 ```

-This will generate a text file name results.txt.
+This will generate a text file name `result.txt`.
 This file will
 contains all the results for the tests.

 ### Forge model (Under implementation)